timjossund/cornerstone-statamic/content/collections/pages/home.md

 second_cta_heading: 'God never intended you to walk alone.'
 second_cta_subheading: 'Come be a part of our church family.'
 salvation_heading: 'Do you know Jesus?'
-salvation_subtitle: 'You can have your sins forgiven!'
+salvation_subtitle: 'You can have your sins forgiven and a home in Heaven.'
 second_cta_bg_image:
   - manaloneinpark-e1571415867546.jpg
 sal_button_text: 'Learn More'